 - Suspiciously Similar Substitute: Fergie Frederiksen for Bobby Kimball; both were from Louisiana and before joining Toto, Frederiksen had been lead singer in a band (Le Roux) that grew out of the band that Kimball left (The Levee Band) so he could join Toto.

 - Trope Codifier: For Album-Oriented Rock (AOR).
-Only Boston and Infinity beat them to being the Trope Maker.
+Only the aforementioned Boston and Journey beat them to being the Trope Maker.

 - Uncommon Time: "Jake to the Bone" and "Dave's Gone Skiing" rotate between different time signatures at various parts of the song.